Services

 Stuck in an estate agent contract?

-Can a real estate agent sue a buyer?
+Can an estate agent sue a buyer for withdrawing?

 An estate agent is just like you or anyone else - they 'can' sue you.
 However, that's not to say that they will.
 In fact, it's VERY rare for an agent to go in all guns blazing and sue a buyer, especially if it's just from withdrawing from a contract.
 Look at it this way.